DIY Hand Sanitiser

 Perfect for a spray bottle.
 Just shake the bottle each time before you use it!
 This will be helpful for people with sensitivities.

-Using on my hands and everywhere, stay healthy everyone.
+Using on my hands and spray everywhere there maybe germs, stay healthy everyone.

 Lotion Hand Sanitiser